Science, Health and the Media Research Group

 A lively group of PhD students are developing studies in a wide range of related areas including projects on 'Constructed futures for care home residents'; ‘Female Genital Mutilation’, ‘Media reporting of AIDS’, ‘The debate about genetically modified crops in the UK', ‘TV drama about human cloning' and ‘Radio discourse about hybrid embryos’.

-MSc in Science, Media and Communication
+MSc in Science Communication

 Examples of our research projects